bardak-dev/bark-gui/README.md

 # Bark Web UI

-![This is a Web UI for Bark using Gradio.]
+This is a simple Web UI for Bark using Gradio.

 ### Installation